danyill/open-scd/ROADMAP.md

 **_NOTE: Transpower has at this time made no decision on whether we will or won't use OpenSCD for these tasks and this doesn't represent an any such undertaking but it is provided as an exploration of requirements and use cases_**

+(This list is somewhat longer than I was hoping...)

 In order of priority and somewhat tailored to what seems achievable within our digital substation project's time constraints and expectations:

 1. Finish transition to OpenSCD core -- as above.
 We expect to have a range of plugins to simplify, automate and ensure repeatable configurations and having these as separately versioned npm modules will improve visibility, maintenance and modularity.